 November 2011 - present.

-Judge Marilyn Haan graduated from Central Washington University (BA cum laude) in 1984 and University of Puget Sound School of Law in 1988 (JD).
+Judge Marilyn K. Haan graduated from Central Washington University (Law and Justice/BA cum laude) in 1984 and University of Puget Sound School of Law in 1988 (JD).
 She previously served for over twelve years as a part-time Judge/Commissioner pro tem in Skagit County.
 Her prior experience also includes public service as municipal/litigation attorney, deputy prosecutor and public defender, as well as private practice in primarily criminal, personal injury and family law.
 She served as the City Attorney for the City of Longview prior to her appointment to the bench in 2011 by Governor Chris Gregoire.
 She currently heads the Cowlitz County Superior Court Local Rules committee and Case Flow Management of the Superior Court’s Strategic Plan.
 She also serves as the judicial representative on the Cowlitz-Wahkiakum Legal Aid Board.
 In addition she serves on the statewide Board of Judicial Administration, Board of Judicial Administration Education Committee, Family and Juvenile Law Advisory Committee, Criminal Law and Rules Committee, Judicial Assistance Services Program and Treasurer for the Superior Court Judges Association of Washington.
 Judge Haan is currently the Juvenile Court Presiding Judge.